bwvanlith/Dual-Hand-Gesture-Control/README.md

     A very modest personaly project that allows dual gesture control within windows, based on opencv.
     Features will include several control templates, like browser controls and typycal windows controls.

+What is the status ?

+    Current status info will be included later